shushill/file_based_data_store/README.md

    Following steps has been taken:

    1. Language: C++ 11
-   2. Library used: Multithreading in c++ and  nlohmann's json library to work json objects in c++
+   2. Library used: Multithreading in c++ and  nlohmann's json library to work with json objects in c++
    3. External database store: File based (a persistent store)
    4. Operating System used: Kali Linux OS
    5. Compiled using: g++ -std=c++11 key_value_file.cpp -pthread && ./a.out (screenshot given above)